 Best Kitchen to Cook: The Clock Hostel & Suites

 Best Pool: República Hostel Cartagena

 Map of the Best Cartagena Hostels

 The sights are amazing, the food is great, and entertainment is never in short supply in Cartagena (or anywhere in Colombia for that matter).
 Any of the nightlife spots is worth a try, and dancing and music is everywhere all the time and almost everywhere — in the plaza, at the market, or on the streets.
 Cartagena is where the rest of Colombia goes for a vacation and a good time.

 All of this translates to the warm gregarious nature of the locals who enchant every visitor to stay a little bit longer than planned (I know, just like me!).
 If you decide to stay longer and are looking for a week-long or month-long vacation, then I would recommend booking from Airbnb.
 Most hosts offer big discounts for longer stays.
 It’s my preferred way to stay for longer trips.

 You can also check out my comprehensive guide of things to do in Cartagena so you will know a little more about the coolest places to explore during your stay in this awesome city.

 Don’t forget to think about your safety and security.
 Travel insurance is like a parachute you can pull if you need it.
-Get your travel insurance, just like I did, with World Nomads.
+Get your travel insurance for Colombia, just like I did, with World Nomads.
 It will give you a backup plan in case your trip turns the exact opposite of what you originally planned.